garrandall/popular-music-data/tracks/smoke-a-thousand-horses.md

 And we all go home
 Smell of sweet perfume
 All over your clothes
-Like smoke, ooh, ooh
+Like smoke, oh, oh
-Like smoke ooh, ooh
+Like smoke oh, oh

 She's smoke
 I put her in nice and slow